josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## class-expression-named.js
 A class expression may be given a name for situations when it is needed.
 A class is known only by the name to which the expression was assigned which is 'Movie'.
 The expression name is only known within in the class.

+## creating-set.js
+JavaScript now offers built-in classes for sets as first-class citizens in the language.
+A set is a unique collection of primitive and objects.
+Duplicates are not allowed.